Anatomy of a Solar PV Electricity System.

 1. Solar Photovoltaic (PV) Panels

-These are the most expensive part of the system and will typically make up 60% of the cost of your system.
-They simply absorb sunlight, and spit out electricity.
-However that electricity is in a form that is not very useful to us – Low Voltage, Direct Current (DC) electricity.
-To make it compatible with our appliances it travels via chunky, high current, cables to what’s known as an inverter.
-But first it goes travels through another component.
+These are usually the most expensive part of a solar system and they simply absorb sunlight and spit out electricity.
+However, that electricity is in a form that’s not very useful to us – Direct Current (DC) electricity.
+To make it compatible with our appliances it travels via chunky, high current cables to what’s known as an inverter.
+But first it goes through another component.

 2. Rooftop DC Isolator